junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Dean rounds his eyes, his voice on the edge of snapping, "I know what PTSD is, and this ain't that, alright?"

 Sam debates whether to point out that Dean didn't handle that well after he came back from Hell or Purgatory no matter how he pretended to be, maybe this is just like those times.
-But looking at Dean's face, he swallows the thought back.
+But judging by Dean's face, he swallows the thought back.
 "You talked to Cass about that yet?" is what he decides to go with.

 "No..."
 Dean pauses, looks around, pauses again, and then almost amused, "Did... did he oversleep even later than us?"

-Sam spreads his hands.
+Sam throws up his hands to mean "I have no idea".

 The next thought coming immediately after hits both of them at the same moment.
 Dean stiffens and Sam straights up from pouring newly made coffee, they share a tense look.